siddharthkp/auto-install/README.md

 #### Usage

 Run `auto-install` in the directory you are working in.
-Auto detect package manager.
+Auto detects package manager.

 Modules in `.spec.js` and `.test.js` are added to `devDependencies`